jepstein-eagle/adaptable/packages/adaptable/HelpREADME.md

     predefinedConfig: applicationJSON, // the predefined config we created };

-// AdapTable constructor returns an API object that we can use const adaptableApi: AdaptableApi = AdapTable.init(adaptableOptions);
+// The AdapTable constructor returns an API object that we can use const adaptableApi: AdaptableApi = Adaptable.init(adaptableOptions);
 ```

 ## AdapTable Options